jpes707/itunes-dl/README.md

 ## Usage

-* Command Prompt: `itunes-dl <Apple Music album link (can be deluxe)> <optional: if first argument is a deluxe album, then Apple Music album link for the non-deluxe version>`
+* Command Prompt: `itunes-dl <Apple Music album link (can be deluxe)> <optional: if first argument is a deluxe album, then Apple Music album link for the non-deluxe version; if not, then type "n" to skip prompt>`

-* Example for an album with no deluxe version: `itunes-dl https://music.apple.com/us/album/folklore/1524801260`
+* Example for an album with no deluxe version: `itunes-dl https://music.apple.com/us/album/folklore/1524801260 n`

 * Example for an album with a deluxe version: `itunes-dl https://music.apple.com/gb/album/1989-deluxe-edition/1445881848 https://music.apple.com/gb/album/1989/1445888258`